Fairfax Virginia International Audit Lawyers

 - File all FBARs for the past 8 tax years

-- Pay back taxes, interests and any penalties for the past 8 tax years
+- Payback taxes, interests and any penalties for the past 8 tax years\

 The Foreign Account Tax Compliance Act

 Beginning on July 1, 2014, foreign financial institutions are required to follow the terms of the Foreign Account Tax Compliance Act (FATCA).
 FATCA requires these institutions to provide information on U.S. account holders to the U.S. government.
-This information will including taxpayer names, addresses, and largest account balance of the year.
+This information will include taxpayer names, addresses, and largest account balance of the year.
 International tax enforcement is increasing dramatically and, if you have foreign accounts, it is imperative to contact a tax lawyer to find out how FATCA may affect you.

 Offshore Tax Issues